 A rehearsal can be fun!
 The bridal couple come together with their most loved friends and family in a relaxed situation to put the final touches to their special day… and what could be better than that!
 A rehearsal should be something to look forward to.
 It’s a lovely part of the joyous process of wedding planning that helps consolidate the hopes and dreams of the bridal couple.

 Who should be there?
 In an ideal world, the whole wedding party would attend the rehearsal but sometimes this just doesn’t work for some folk.
-If attendants can’t all attend, appointment one person from each side of the couple, to pass on the information to the rest of the party and give them their cues.
+If attendants can’t all attend, it's helpful to appoint one person from each side of the couple, to pass on the information to the rest of the party and give them their cues.
 It’s also a good idea to get the little kids familiar with the ceremony venue.
-They already feel important to be part of the ceremony, so let them practice the walk in, being the ring bearer, scatter confetti/petals (on entry and/or departure).
+They already feel important to be part of the ceremony, so let them practice the walk in, as the ring bearer, to scatter confetti/petals (on entry and/or departure).
 I always suggest that the person in charge of your music attend the rehearsal to have a run-through on timing (and the right songs).

 Do you need to have the rehearsal at the wedding venue?
 Preferably yes, but if that just isn’t possible, a rehearsal can be held in a home/garden environment and use some props to provide authenticity.
 Even better, if the rehearsal can be held around the same time as the actual ceremony.
-But ideally, it should be done at the venue at approximately the same time of day as the actual ceremony.
+This is helpful to find the right position outside and avoid the sun blazing in the bride and groom's faces!
+But ideally, it should be done at the venue.

 How long should it take?
-The full scripted ceremony does not need to be enacted at a wedding rehearsal rather it is can be seen as an opportunity to have a run-through in a relaxed opportunity to discuss what happens when and where, and resolve any outstanding issues.
+The full scripted ceremony does not need to be enacted at a wedding rehearsal rather it is can be seen as an opportunity to have a run-through of the important parts of the ceremony.
+The purpose is to create a relaxed opportunity to discuss what happens when and where, and resolve any outstanding issues.

 Finally, a word of advice, leave just a bit of room for some spontaneity on the day after all, often the things that don’t go to plan become the most memorable!
 And, as I always assure, my bridal couples, I always have their backs on the day!